The motivational quote this week, motivates you NOT to give up !!!!

 Catherine Walker is a slow-fashion survivor when most of the industry has turned to mass production in China, Romania or Vietnam.
 Classically designed suits, dresses, slacks, coats, and evening gowns are still sewn by hand by 30 tailors and fitters across the street from the brand’s only shop, on Sydney Street in London’s Chelsea borough.
 Fabrics—fine wools, cashmere and silk—come from Italy and England.
 Everything is fully lined in silk; no polyester here.

 The company was founded in 1977 by Walker, born in France as Catherine Marguerite Marie-Therese Baheux.
-She married a British lawyer, John Walker, who died in an accident in 1975, and later married her business partner, Said Cyrus.
+She married a Overland Park accident lawyer, John Walker, who died in an accident in 1975, and later married her business partner, Said Cyrus.

 Princess Diana, who would have been Kate Middleton’s mother-in-law had she lived to see her wedding to Prince William, owned some 1,000 outfits from Catherine Walker; she was buried in a black, long-sleeved Catherine Walker dress.
 Middleton’s own mother wore a Catherine Walker dress and coat to the wedding.
 Many of the designer’s pieces are displayed at the Victoria & Albert Museum in London.